 The right school

 This time, I had a few options.
 I went with my heart and I chose to step back and build myself back up.
-I chose a school based on the kindness and empathy that I saw and I am delighted to work in the same school nearly three years later.
+I chose a school based on the kindness and empathy that I saw and I am delighted to work in the same school over three years later.
 I work with a Head who seeks out people’s strengths and loves, then asks them to lead on things they genuinely enjoy so they can thrive.
 This, coupled with the wonderful team and school community, is why I have jumped into my reading journey so heavily this last couple of years: because my school actively encourages me to be me.
 I’m Assistant Head and KS2 lead, I lead on English and I have asked to take on curriculum design.
 Our head looks after the team and he constantly worries about overload and wellbeing, so he will not let the team take on too much (although I do worry that he takes on too much at times whilst trying to protect the team – I make sure I nag him regularly!)
 He understands that letting people do what they love significantly boosts morale, work quality and wellbeing alongside the hugely positive impacts on pupils and their learning journeys.
 My own health, happiness, teaching and leadership qualities have grown significantly, as have my confidence and self-esteem.

 Those who have followed me on Twitter for a while might have seen the shift.
 I’m much more open and my obsessions for reading, writing and curriculum design are coming through more and more.
 That’s because I’m encouraged to do what I love every day at work by a team in which I feel valued and loved – the feeling is mutual!